rohit-dalvi/Azure-Data-Engineering-Projects/README.md

 ### Step 1: Prepare Data Sources
 On-Premises SQL Server:
 - Install SQL Server Management Studio (SSMS) to manage the database.
-- Made the data set available to be used for further processing and anlaysis.
+- Made the data set available to be used for further processing and analysis.

 ![image](https://github.com/user-attachments/assets/38be04bc-0a43-4dab-a2d4-f9538aa17265)